-I have extremely high standards for my students.
-These standards are met with very clear expectations and guidance along the way.
-I only have two requirements for my students: that they work hard and are open to learning.
-With these two characteristics, incredible progress can be made; and regardless of where the student begins, with hard work, an open mind, and proper guidance, these high standards can be achieved.
+My instructional practices are a blend of high expectations and crucial support.
+As one of the mentors through their musical journey, I only have two requirements for my students: that they work smart and are open to learning.
+Through these principles, students can have both breadth and depth in almost every aspect of their playing, and incredible progress can be made.
+Regardless of where the student begins, with hard work, an open mind, time management, and proper guidance, these high standards can be achieved.
+Seeing my students succeed, whether in daily practice, on the concert stage, or in their careers, are some of the most rewarding experiences as an educator.